ozacod/forge-v2/README.md

 ### Project Configuration

-Project settings are captured through the interactive TUI (`cpx new`).
-There is no `cpx.yaml` to edit—your answers drive the generated files.
+Project settings are configured through the interactive TUI (`cpx new`).
+Your answers drive the generated files.

 **vcpkg.json** (auto-generated):
 ```json